ttero1/Dashboard-and-playwright/README.md

 ## Overview

 This repository contains a modern web-dashboard built with React, TypeScript and Vite.
-It uses a mock api to display Warranty status and Site Health monitoring features, and has automated end-to-end tests using Playwright.
+It displays Warranty status and Site Health information gotten from a mock api, and has automated end-to-end tests using Playwright.

 ## Tech Stack